-\item Second, we consider a link swap $\mathbf{\tilde C}=-\mathbf{E}_{ij}+ \mathbf{E}_{il}$ (a specific reallocation with $i=k$), i.e., removing the link between $i$ and $j$, while adding a new link between $i$ and $l$.
+\item Second, we consider a link swap $\mathbf{\tilde C}=-\mathbf{E}_{ij}+ \mathbf{E}_{il}$ (a specific reallocation with $i=k$), i.e., removing the link between $i$ and $j$ and adding a new link between $i$ and $l$.
 Such a swap, by Corollary \ref{cor-1}, increases aggregation action whenever $ b_j<b_l$.
-Cutting an old link with a neighbouring node $j$ of node $i$ with lower Katz-Bonacich centrality, while creating a new link from $i$ to another unconnected node $l$ with higher Katz-Bonacich centrality makes the whole group overall more active. \end{enumerate}
+Cutting an old link with a neighboring node $j$ of node $i$ with lower Katz-Bonacich centrality and creating a new link from $i$ to another unconnected node $l$ with higher Katz-Bonacich centrality makes the whole group overall more active. \end{enumerate}

-In both examples, we identify simple ways to reallocate or swap links of existing network to improve aggregate action.
-This argument is complementary to the critical Lemma (Lemma 1) in \citet{Belhaj2016} which states that certain type of link swap or reallocation leads to higher aggregate welfare. \footnote{ The planer's objective in \citet{Belhaj2016} is aggregate welfare, not aggregate effort as in Corollary \ref{cor-1}.
+In both examples, we identify simple ways to reallocate or swap links in an existing network to improve aggregate action.
+This argument is complementary to the critical Lemma (Lemma 1) in \citet{Belhaj2016}, which states that a certain type of link swap or reallocation leads to higher aggregate welfare. \footnote{ The planner's objective in \citet{Belhaj2016} is aggregate welfare, not aggregate effort as in Corollary \ref{cor-1}.
 But the underlying driving forces behind Lemma 1 in their paper are similar to ours.
-See our companion paper \cite{SZZ2021b} for related discussions and further implications of this Corollary on efficient network design.}
+See our companion paper, \cite{SZZ2021b}, for related discussions and further implications of this Corollary on efficient network design.}